 I guess there were two lessons I learned that spring of 2002.
 The first was, “always have an answer ready,” and the second was, “don’t assume being different makes you better.”
 As I’ve gotten older, the first lesson seems immature to me.
 A better answer to the Beatles song question would have been a simple: “I don’t know; they wrote so many great songs, the one I value today isn’t always the one I’m going to love tomorrow.
 We change with our music, and it also changes us.”
 There’s wisdom not only in not knowing but also in accepting how little you know and being a-okay with that.

 The second lesson is one I still struggle with.
-I’ve always been someone, maybe partially because of having been adopted, who felt different and even wanted to be different.
+I’ve always been someone, maybe partially because of having been adopted, who felt different and even wanted to stand out or apart.
 If I were in a room full of conservatives, I needed to be a liberal voice, and if I were in a room full of liberals, I needed temper that with a more conservative yearning.
 I loved being a devil’s advocate, because I felt I always learned more by being skeptical, but there was a cost.
 In a world with considerable deconstruction of every idea and ideology, I often found myself desperately looking for a way to build things back up again, to fix the world I’d deconstructed or helped deconstruct, only to discover I couldn’t do so without sitting around in a cesspool of contradictions I’d uncovered leaving me totally, existentially isolated from everything and everyone I once valued.
 I think these days, I’m busy doing the work of finally deciding what’s right for me and not just being, well, contrarian.

 In the end, I did win a scholarship, though not the Lilly.
 I won the college’s Fine Arts Fellowship covering half tuition, actually.
 And even when I changed my mind about majoring in art history and pursued the religion route, the college let me keep the money.
-But in a way, that one interview four months before I started Wabash was my first real class at the college, and I haven’t forgotten that weekend at Wabash, the Lilly weekend, where a few first challenging questions that probably shouldn’t have been so difficult have given me a deep pause to reflect on what it means to be educated and keep educating myself and others.
+But in a way, that one interview four months before I started Wabash was my first real class at the college, and I haven’t forgotten that weekend at Wabash, the Lilly weekend, where a few first challenging questions that probably shouldn’t have been so difficult have given me a deep pause to reflect on what it means to be educated and keep educating myself for a lifetime.